ibrahimy353/Static-Site-Generator-/posts/SSG.md

 `getPostMetadata.ts, PostMetadata.ts and PostPreview.tsx`.
 These are route paths of the Metadata or marked.
 - On the root folder, create another folder and call it **'Posts'**; inside it, add these markdown files From this repo [here](https://github.com/ibrahimy353/.md-files).
-- To download the list of entire packages needed for the blog download the **package.json** file from the repo above and run the command bellow on your comand prompt.
+- To download the list of entire packages needed for the blog, download the **package.json** file from the repo above and run the command below on your command prompt.

 ```javascript
     npm init